 Charles Labrecque

 Charles Labrecque a exercé diverses fonctions au sein de la Fondation depuis 2013, d'abord en tant que chef de projet (2013-2015) et depuis 2018 en tant que directeur de la recherche.
-Entre 2015 et 2017, Charles a été chargé de cours en relations internationales et en politique canadienne à l'Université Simon Fraser.
+Entre 2015 et 2017, Charles a été chargé de cours en relations internationales et en politique canadienne à la Simon Fraser University.
 Il a obtenu une maîtrise en études internationales de l'Université de Montréal en 2008 et un doctorat en sciences politiques de l'Université Laval à Québec en 2016.
 Ses recherches portent sur la politique étrangère canadienne en Asie, les relations infranationales et les relations entre le Canada et la Chine, avec un accent particulier sur les droits de l’homme.

-Are Francophones and Anglophones so Different in Their Views on Asia?
+ASEAN Issues Guidelines for Artificial Intelligence Are Francophones and Anglophones so Different in Their Views on Asia?